Newsletter

 If you’re already selling automation services to small businesses, catalog optimization for Agentic Storefronts is a natural add on.
 You audit their product data, rewrite titles and descriptions for conversational AI queries, configure metafields, and set up the channel toggles.
 Charge $500 to $1,500 per store depending on catalog size.
 Repeatable, scalable, and the demand is about to spike because most merchants haven’t figured this out yet.

-The Fee Question That’s Coming
+The Agentic Storefronts Fee Question

 OpenAI retreated from the 4% Instant Checkout fee under merchant pressure.
 That doesn’t mean fees are off the table forever.
 It means the timing wasn’t right.